Student-centric advice and objective recommendations

 What does it cost to receive an associate’s degree?

+Funding an associate’s degree is similar to funding a bachelor’s degree.
+However, because an associate requires fewer credit hours, they usually will not cost nearly as much!
 Federal financial aid and scholarships are both options that can help you fund your education.
 If you plan to file FAFSA, you should follow all the same deadlines as you would if you were in a bachelor’s or graduate program.
-And if you are applying for scholarships, make sure they can be used towards an associate’s degree and do not require you to be enrolled in a four-year degree program.
+Apply for scholarships and make sure that they can be used toward an associate’s degree and do not require you to be enrolled in a four-year degree program.

 Can an associate’s degree be put towards a bachelor’s degree?